luznet/GCP-webApp-Infra/README.md

 This repo uses `envs/DEV/dev.tfvars.example` and `envs/PROD/prod.tfvars.example` as templates for environment-specific configuration.
 Copy and rename these files to `dev.tfvars` or `prod.tfvars` and fill in your real values before applying.

+> **Note:**
+> To use Google-managed SSL certificates with the load balancer, you must own and control a real domain name (e.g., purchased from a registrar).
+Managed SSL will not work with fake, unregistered, or temporary domains.
+You must configure your DNS to point the domain to the load balancer IP provided by Terraform.

 **Sample: envs/DEV/dev.tfvars.example**
 ```hcl